A stochastic analysis of resource sharing with logarithmic weights: Introduction

-on the interval $[0,t_0]$, provided that the vector $(x_j(t), 1\leq j\leq J)$ does not hit $0$ before $t_0$.
-See Ben Tahar and Jean-Marie~\cite{BenTahar}, Ramanan and Reiman~\cite{RR}, and references therein.
+on the interval $[0,t_0]$, provided that the vector $(x_j(t), 1\leq j\leq J)$ does not hit~$0$ before $t_0$.
+See Ben Tahar and Jean-Marie~\cite{BenTahar}, Ramanan and Reiman~\cite{RR} and references therein.

-Similarly, for alpha-fair disciplines the corresponding fluid model $(x_j(t))$ is the solution to the ODE
+Similarly, for Alpha-fair disciplines the corresponding fluid model $(x_j(t))$ is the solution to the ODE

-Observe that, for these two choices of function $f$, the scaled process satisfies an autonomous ODE, like~\eqref{fluidalpha}, with a stochastic noise component that vanishes as $N$ gets large.
+Observe that, for these two choices of function $f$, the scaled process satisfies an autonomous ODE, like~(\ref{fluidalpha}), with a stochastic noise component that vanishes as $N$ gets large.
 Secondly, a remarkable feature of these convergence results is that all coordinates of the scaled process are of order $N$.
-That is, as long as $x(t)$ is not the vector $0$, one has $x_j(t)>0$ {\em for all} $1\leq j\leq J$.
+That is, as long as $x(t)$ is not the vector $0$, one has $x_j(t)>0$ \emph{for all} $1\leq j\leq J$.
+However, as we shall now discuss, for instances, of interest where $f$ increases slowly [e.g., $f(x)=\log x$] such standard techniques are not applicable.

-\subsection{Problem of Fluid Limits for Algorithms with Logarithmic Weights}
+\subsection{Problem of fluid limits for algorithms with logarithmic weights}

-Let $(L_j(t), 1\leq j\leq J)$ denote the Markov process associated to the policy with logarithmic weights, i.e. associated to Relation~\eqref{logps}.
-Due to the $\log$ function, the scaled process $(\overline{L}_j(t))$ does not have an autonomous representation analogous to~\eqref{rou}.
+Let $(L_j(t), 1\leq j\leq J)$ denote the Markov process associated to the policy with logarithmic weights, that is, associated to relation~(\ref{logps}).
+Due to the $\log$ function, the scaled process $(\overline{L}_j(t))$ does not have an autonomous representation analogous to~(\ref{rou}).
 In fact, it is easy to see that the corresponding stochastic equations involve both $L_j(Nt)$ and $\log(1+L_j(Nt))$, two quantities which evolve on very different scales.
-For this reason, there is no way of guessing a system of plausible ``fluid equations'' corresponding to System~\eqref{fluidps} [resp. to~\eqref{fluidalpha}] for discriminatory processor-sharing policy [resp.
-Alpha-fair policies].
-See Wischik~\cite{Wischik} and Ghaderi et al.~\cite{GBW}.
+For this reason, there is no way of guessing a system of plausible ``fluid equations'' corresponding to system~(\ref{fluidps}) [resp., to~(\ref{fluidalpha})] for discriminatory processor-sharing policy (resp., Alpha-fair policies).
+See Wischik~\cite{Wischik} and Ghaderi et~al. \cite{GBW}.
 Note that the question of stability of the system is not an issue here.
 Indeed, because of the work conserving property of these policies, a necessary and sufficient condition for the ergodicity of $(L_j(t), 1\leq j\leq J)$ is simply given by

 To the best of our knowledge, there is no explicit expression known for the invariant distribution.
 The fluid scaling gives a first order description of the behavior of this policy.
 As we shall see, an interesting convergence result for the invariant distribution just below saturation can also be derived from these results.